yashank-nimesh/society-activity-tracker/README.md

 - **Points decided server-side only** — the client sends an event type or a MINOR/MAJOR choice, never a number, closing off a simple abuse vector.
 - **No Redux** — the app's state is shallow (auth user + per-page fetched data), so React Context + `useState`/`useEffect` is enough and keeps the codebase approachable.
 - **JWT in localStorage** — simplest approach for a local college project; a production app would likely use httpOnly cookies instead (see Limitations).
+- **Persistent MongoDB Atlas database, no seed/reset script** — demo data is created once and expected to persist across runs, rather than being wiped and regenerated on every startup.

 ## 17. Assumptions

-- Single MongoDB instance running locally or reachable via `MONGO_URI`; no multi-tenant / multi-society support.
+- A reachable MongoDB instance via `MONGO_URI` (MongoDB Atlas or local); no multi-tenant / multi-society support.
 - One check-in code per event, valid for the entire configured window (no rotation).
 - "Meetings" for the attendance points table means `Weekly Meeting` and `Project Meeting`; all other event types count as the higher-value "event/workshop" tier.
 - Time zones are handled using the server's local time; no explicit multi-timezone support.